nguyenquivinhquang/Installation-Notes/Install CUDA 9.0 and CuDNN 7.2 on Ubuntu 18.04 .md

-#!/bin/bash
-## This gist contains step by step instructions to install cuda v9.0 and cudnn 7.2 in ubuntu 18.04
+# This gist contains step by step instructions to install cuda v9.0 and cudnn 7.2 in ubuntu 18.04

-### steps ####
-# verify the system has a cuda-capable gpu
+verify the system has a cuda-capable gpu

-# download and install the nvidia cuda toolkit and cudnn
+download and install the nvidia cuda toolkit and cudnn

-# setup environmental variables
+etup environmental variables

-# verify the installation
+verify the installation

-# CUDA 9.0 requires NVIDIA driver version 384 or above
+CUDA 9.0 requires NVIDIA driver version 384 or above

-###
-### to verify your gpu is cuda enable check
+# to verify your gpu is cuda enable check
 ```
 lspci | grep -i nvidia
 ```
-### gcc compiler is required for development using the cuda toolkit. to verify the version of gcc install enter
+# gcc compiler is required for development using the cuda toolkit. to verify the version of gcc install enter
 ```
 gcc --version
 ```